gidven/saxo-openapi-guide/docs/usage.md

 ## Structure

-The individual sections in this guide are organized as much as possible in **chronological order**, taking you from the initial steps all the way to fully-fledged OpenAPI interactions.
+The individual sections in this guide are organized as much as possible in **chronological order**, taking you from the initial steps all the way to s fully-fledged OpenAPI integration.
 Although some of the articles might not directly apply to your use-case, it is recommended to start 'at the top' and click/skim through each of the provided articles using the `Next` navigation button in the bottom right of each page.

 Every article is pre-faced by an **Abstract** providing a succinct summary of the article's contents.
 Important concepts, pitfalls, or useful notes are exhibited using (collapsible) notes, info boxes, and warnings.